ibm-cloud-docs/app-configuration/ac-ff-prop-env.md

 {:shortdesc: .shortdesc}
 {:tip: .tip}

-# Set up feature flags and properties
+# Set up environments, feature flags, and properties
 {: #ac-ff-prop-env}

 Use feature flags to enable or disable a feature in your application code.
 You can also manage the properties for distributed applications centrally.
 {: shortdesc}

+## Environments
+{: #ac-setup-environments}

+Use environments to manage your feature flags and properties.
+You can create new environments based on your needs.
+For more information, see [environments](/docs/app-configuration?topic=app-configuration-ac-environments).

 ## Feature flags
 {: #ac-setup-ff}